croccifixio/blackboard-pro/README.md

 - #### inputPath
   `inputPath` is a path to the input folder containing the YAML files used for theming.
 - #### outputPath
-  `outputPath` is a path to the output folder that serves as the destination for generated JSON files. (__NOTE__: the outpath must also be defined in the `contributes.themes.path` attribute of the `package.json`).
+  `outputPath` is a path to the output folder that serves as the destination for generated JSON files. (__NOTE__: the output path must also be defined in the `contributes.themes.path` attribute of the `package.json`).

 ## Building